-Our research and development activities are carried out in Israel.
+Our research and development activities are conducted in Israel.
 We have received Israel Innovation Authority ("IIA") grant approval for certain approved programs.
-We received grants from IIA and the European Community that, as of the March 31, 2022, amount to approximately \$4.9 million, based on the exchange rate when the grants were received.
-We are obligated to pay royalties to the IIA, amounting to 3% of the sales of the products and other related revenues generated from such projects.
+We received grants from IIA and the European Community that, as of the March 1, 2023, amount to approximately \$3.7 million, based on the exchange rate when the grants were received.
+We are obligated to pay royalties to the IIA, amounting to 4% of the sales of the products and other related revenues generated from such projects.
 The maximum aggregate royalties paid generally cannot exceed 100% of the grants received, plus annual interest generally equal to 12-months LIBOR applicable to dollar deposits, as published on the first business day of each calendar year.
 The obligation to pay these royalties is contingent on sales of the products.

-Our principal operating expenses are research and development expenses, which were approximately \$28.6 million and \$12.8 million for the years ended December 31, 2021 and 2020, respectively.
+Our principal operating expenses are research and development expenses, which were approximately \$36.7 million, \$28.6 million and \$12.8 million for the years ended December 31, 2022, 2021 and 2020, respectively.
 Our research and development efforts are focused on enhancing and developing the 4D imaging radar chipset solution and the accompanying software.
 The increase in research and development expenses reflected the ramp up in our operations, including hiring and starting work toward its full production plan.
 The expenses for the year ended December 31, 2020 reflect the COVID-19 pandemic and steps taken by company including salary reduction, termination of employment of employees, hiring freeze, termination and renegotiation of agreements with subcontractors and delay in some research and development programs such as the postponement of production its chipsets.
 The pandemic delayed projects with Tier 1 automotive suppliers and OEMs by an estimated six months.
 By the end 2020, we saw that the automotive industry was starting to become normal, based on its indications from the Tier 1 automotive suppliers and OEMs with which we had been working before the pandemic.
+As of December 31, 2022, the automotive industry was back to normal.